São Paulo: 5 days in Brazil’s Largest City

 The Pateo do Colégio is the birthplace of São Paulo.
-Here, in 1554, the Jesuit priests established a mission to evangelise the indigenous people.
+Here, in 1554, the Jesuit priests established a mission to evangelize the indigenous people.
 There’s little left of the original church where the Jesuit priests celebrated their first mass.
-The only thing that still stand is a wattle and daub wall, enclosed in a huge glass case to protect it.
+The only thing that still stands is a wattle and daub wall, enclosed in a huge glass case to protect it.

 The colonial-style building stands out of for its simplicity.
 Inside the Museu Anchieta and the Museu de Arte Sacra dos Jesuítas displays sacred art pieces.
 The guided visit costs only R$ 8.
 The Café do Pateo is a great place to relax and have a cup of coffee.

 The Theatro Municipal was inaugurated in 1911.
 The city of São Paulo was flourishing at the time due to the coffee agriculture.
 The wealthy landowners of the time were deeply influenced by the European culture.
 The building architectural reference was Palais Garnier of Paris.
 The majority of the materials was imported from Europe.